FORGE

 From Seven Points to Probabilities: Ordinal Learning for Risk-Aware Thermal Comfort Prediction.

 Reframes thermal sensation prediction as an ordinal learning problem with calibrated probabilities for risk-aware comfort decisions.
 The model yields confidence-aware outputs that are more useful for control and design decisions under uncertainty than a flat seven-point label alone.
+DOI

 Hongshan Guo, Dorit Aviv